 After all, if you delete Jira issues or a complete project, you also lose the editing history.
 So a way must be found to be GDPR-compliant on the road, but also to ensure traceability within a company.

-GDPR (DSGVO) and Security for Jira‘s Data Cleaner module is perfect for this task.
+Data Protection and Security Toolkit for Jira’s Data Cleaner module is perfect for this task.
 With it, you can easily meet all these GDPR requirements.

 In this guide, we will show you how to easily anonymize specific areas in Jira.